blockschain/truffle-docs/content/zh/blog/news/axonis-enterprise-use-of-truffle.md

 ---
-title: "Axoni的企业使用松露"
+title: "Axoni的企业使用 Truffle "
 date: "2019-07-25"
 author: "Jonathan Leslie, Guest Blogger, a Lead Software Engineer from Axoni"
 published: true
-description: "At Axoni, our mission is to make shared information more trusted and reliable.
-We do this through distributed technology that we call \"Ethereum-inspired\"...given our compliance with the web3 JSON-RPC spec, Truffle basically works \"out-of-the-box\".
-However `truffle migrate` was less extensible, so we built a Truffle-based deployment tool."
+description: 'At Axoni, our mission is to make shared information more trusted and reliable.
+We do this through distributed technology that we call "Ethereum-inspired"...given our compliance with the web3 JSON-RPC spec, Truffle basically works "out-of-the-box".
+However `truffle migrate` was less extensible, so we built a Truffle-based deployment tool.'
 image: "/img/blog/thumbnails/truffle-axoni.png"
 ---

 ![Truffle + Axoni](/img/blog/axonis-enterprise-use-of-truffle/truffle-axoni.png)

 ## Axoni Background